SoftwareDesignLab/Salsa/callgraphs/README.md

 - Each PDF provides the call graph computed with Salsa, where we can see it is capable of adding edges to call back methods;
 - Nodes in light green are *application nodes*, nodes in light orange are *primordial nodes*, and underlined nodes are *synthetic nodes* added by Salsa to handle the call backs during serialization/deserialization;
-- Each node is preceded by an `id` number to avoid labels to be duplicated (when a same method is invoked multiple times in an application).
+- Each node is preceded by an `id` number to avoid labels to be duplicated (when a same method is invoked multiple times in an application);
+- Each method is preceded by its class name only (not the class' fully qualified name);
 - Please notice that each PDF has only a **subset** of nodes and edges from the original call graph because each call graph includes many nodes from API calls.

 	For the sake of clarity, each PDF only includes nodes and edges if they fulfill the following criteria: